bseltz-cohesity/scripts/remoteAdapter/epic_azure_freeze_thaw/README.md

 * Use the API key copied above for the CLUSTER_API_KEY
 * Use the mount host protection group name for PROTECTION_GROUP_NAME
 * Use the Sub scription ID and Resource Group recorded from Azure
-* Use the Tenant ID, App ID, and Secret for the Service Principal
+* Use the Tenant ID, App ID, and Secret value for the App/Client Secret
 * Use the DISK_NAMES recorded from the Azure Epic Iris VM
 * Use the DISK_SIZES recorded from the Azure Epic Iris VM
 * Use the DISK_SKUS recorded from the Azure Epic Iris VM